ibm-cloud-docs/cis/cli/cli-domain-settings.md

                                "websockets":
                                    Allow WebSockets connections to your origin server.

-   `-v value, --type value`      The value set to the feature for domain.
+   `-v, --value value`      The value set to the feature for domain.

                               Valid values for "always_use_https" are "on", "off".
                               Valid values for "automatic_https_rewrites" are "on", "off".